binayjy8/PR-H-C/README.md

-prBinay bhusan mohanta. is only
+pBinay bhusan mohanta. is only